jacomyal/sigma.js/plugins/sigma.pathfinding.astar/README.md

 Plugin developed by [A----](https://github.com/A----) and published under the licence [Public Domain](LICENSE).

 Main repository for this plugin is here: <https://github.com/A----/sigma-pathfinding-astar>.
-Please report issues, make PR, there.
+Please report issues and make pull requests there.

 ---
 ## General